Language educators will love the community support and interaction provided by our e-mail list.

 Michigan State University, East Lansing, MI

-CLEAR offers summer workshops for teachers. past topics included: (1) Developing online language materials and (2) Toward friendly assessment in the foreign language classroom.
+CLEAR offers summer workshops for teachers.
+Past topics included: (1) Developing online language materials and (2) Toward friendly assessment in the foreign language classroom.
 CLEAR offers Continuing Education Units (CEUs) from the State of Michigan, which are free of charge and may count toward teacher certification.
 More information is available on the Web site or by phone at 517.432.2286 or email.

 Minnesota